shalomirungu/Group16_project_work/README.md

 Sqft_living15: For each additional unit increase in square footage of living space in 2015, the log-transformed price is expected to increase by 0.00007114 units.

-the R-squared of model2 has dropped compared to the previous model from 77% to 54.6%.
+the R-squared of model 3 has dropped compared to the previous model from 77% to 54.6%.
 However, the cond.no has reduced and the model has better linearity and normality after dealing with the multicollinearity

 ### Model 4: We use categorical variables and sqft_living to predict price.
 We use the One-hot encoding technique to convert categorical variables into a binary to see if we get better results.
 #### Objective
 To identify the effect of categorical variables and sqft_living on price.
 #### Method
- Multiple linear regression modelling for categorical variables (waterfront, view, grade) and sqft_living on price.
+ Multiple linear regression modeling for categorical variables (waterfront, view, grade) and sqft_living on price.
  #### Interpretation

  The model is statistically significant overall, with an F-statistic p-value well below 0.05